 What if I want to close my road?

 Your council may ask you to pay fees for closing the road for a street party however, guidance from the Department for Levelling Up, Housing and Communities states that you are not required by law to pay a charge for closing your road (for small residential street parties in England) but some councils may need to cover the costs for admin and planning.
 You should ask your council what the charges are for and allow plenty of time to make the application.

 How much will it cost?

 Big Lunches don’t need to cost anything!.
 You could simply hold one on your doorstep, ask people to come out at the same time, decorate the front of your house with stuff you have already or can make, and bring your own snack or beverage!

 Do I need insurance?

 It depends on the type of event you’re organising; where you’re holding it and who’s invited.
-For small events in private spaces, you won't need insurance .
-If you're closing your road, you'll need insurance, and if it's a bigger event where, for example, you’re selling food or putting up a stage for music or a bouncy castle, then further precautions will be necessary.
+For small events in private spaces, you won’t need insurance .
+If you’re closing your road, you may need insurance.
 Always speak to your local authority and explain your plans.
-See our advice on insurance for your Big Lunch if you'd like more information.
+See our advice on insurance for your Big Lunch if you’d like more information.

 I’m worried about food hygiene, do we need a license?

 Organising small, private street parties and community events should be simple and things like risk assessments, licenses and health and safety certificates are not normally required.